spree-contrib/spree_shopify_importer/README.md

 ```
 ## Import Model

-1. Shopify::DataFeed - this model contains copy of JSON imported from shopify and association to spree object.
+1. SpreeShopifyImporter::DataFeed - this model contains copy of JSON imported from shopify and association to spree object.

 ## Import Services

 Import services are divided into four main parts.
 Each of them could be customized.

-1. Data Fetchers are services which are fetching products, users, orders and collections from shopify.
+1. Data Fetchers are services which are fetching products, users, orders and collections from Shopify.

-2. Importers are services which are saving shopify data feeds (as shadow copy of import), and
+2. Importers are services which are saving Shopify data feeds (as shadow copy of import), and
-   starting create or update action for spree object.
+   starting a create or update action for spree object.

-3. Data Savers are services which are saving spree objects, each of them has parser method which can be
+3. Data Savers are services which are saving spree objects, each of them has a parser method which can be
-   override to change update/create attributes and associations.
+   overridden to change update/create attributes and associations.

-4. Data Parsers are services which are changing shopify data to spree data.
+4. Data Parsers are services which are changing Shopify data to spree data.

 ## Testing